GodTachyon/QBMM2306/README.md

 3. Ensure only necessary source term models are called to prevent run time mismatch between existing solvers.
 4. Quality of life improvements since code is duplicated in some places.

-#Acknowledgements
+# Acknowledgements
-Credit for origional code - [OpenQBMM2306]{https://github.com/OpenQBMM/OpenQBMM} solver maintained by Alberto Passalacqua.
+Credit for origional code - [OpenQBMM2306](https://github.com/OpenQBMM/OpenQBMM) solver maintained by Alberto Passalacqua.